High Viscosity in Lubrication: Benefits, Applications & Best Practices

 4. Slow-Speed Machinery

-For applications like open gears, worm gears, and heavy presses, high-viscosity lubricants improve:
+High-Viscosity Lubrication: For open gears, worm gears, and heavy presses, higher viscosity lubricants.

 Challenges of High-Viscosity Lubrication